ernesto27/system-design/videostream/tutorial/tutorial.md

 ```

-On the handler code, we first set a size limit of 10MB for the file the the client send,  after we check if the value form-data exists on the request and response a specific message if error exists.
+On the handler code, we first set a file size limit of 10MB ,  after we check if the value "form-data" exists on the request and response a specific message if an error exists.

 Next we copy the value of file content on a variable on type Buffer bytes, check for errors and if everything is ok call a function named
 uploadToS3,  this function recieve two parameters.

-**name:** this is the name of the file the the client upload.
+**name:** this is the name of the file that the client upload.

-**fileContent:**  this is a file object content that we are going to upload to S3, we need to convert the bytes to a Reader type in order to implement the io.ReadSeeker interface required by the AWS sdk.
+**fileContent:**  this is a file object content that we are going to upload to S3, we need to convert the bytes to a Reader type in order to implement the io.ReadSeeker interface required by the AWS SDK.

-We create a new AWS session using the AWS_ACCESS_KEY and the AWS_SECRET_KEY environment variables, next create a context with a timeout of 60 that we use when we call the PutObjectWithContext method,  this receives a bucket name, file content and the name of file, after that we check if the operation fails and returns and error if that happened.
+We create a new AWS session using the AWS_ACCESS_KEY and the AWS_SECRET_KEY environment variables, next create a context with a timeout of 60 seconds that we use when we call the PutObjectWithContext method,  this receives a bucket name, file content and the name of file, after that we check if the operation fails and returns and error value or nil if everything is ok.

+Back in uploadFileHandler we check for the response for the uploadToS3 function, if an error exists we response a 500 status code and a message, otherwise we response a 200 status code and a message that the file was uploaded successfully.

 #### Upload new image to ECR